 So here’s a little history: Cuisinart is the origins of the household food processor, which was discovered in 1973 by Carl Sontheimer, the founder of Cuisinart.

 The grill is perfectly sized for a small family that can be placed indoors, as well as outdoors.

-You don’t even need any help to manoeuvre it around.
-You might find a little trouble in placing the porcelain enamelled cast iron grates but other than that, it’s a smooth ride.
+You don’t even need any help to maneuver it around.
+You might find a little trouble in placing the porcelain enameled cast iron grates but other than that, it’s a smooth ride.

-Now let’s get critical with the features:
+Now let’s get critical with the features.

 Cooking Capabilities – Porcelain Enamelled Cast Iron Grates

-You might read reviews about how you can stuff whatever you want on the grates but I would suggest that you place as minimum food as possible.
+You might read reviews about how you can stuff whatever you want on the grates, but I suggest you place as minimum food as possible.
 You might not get that sear you were hoping for but it does cook the food perfectly.

 It has a single stainless steel knob that does not require an ignition button to start.
 The ignition is built and lights up immediately.
 It has a loop burner that covers the entire surface of the grate and has 5,500 BTU.

 Cuisinart Grill takes about five to ten minutes to get the temperature to 500° F and then you need to wait a few minutes more for the cast iron to get hot.
-It might feel like that the grates are not hot enough to cook but it will do the job in a reasonable time.
+It might feel like the grates are not hot enough to cook but they will do the job in a reasonable time.

 Cuisinart Grill: The Box